isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-bed-bug-bite-scars/index.md

 Though hardly noticeable at first, these bites end up becoming irritable and embarrassing scars.
 So, how can you treat bed bug bite scars?

-**In summary, to get [rid](https://pestpolicy.com/how-to-get-rid-of-bed-bugs-fast/) of [bed](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/) bug bite scars, use (1) over-the-counter medications like corticosteroid creams and lotions, retinoid creams, Mederma advanced scar gel, vitamin E oil or (2) home remedies like baking soda, aloe Vera gel, and lemon juice. **
+**In summary, to get [rid](https://pestpolicy.com/how-to-get-rid-of-bed-bugs-fast/)of [bed](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/)bug bite scars, use (1) over-the-counter medications like corticosteroid creams and lotions, retinoid creams, Mederma advanced scar gel, vitamin E oil or (2) home remedies like baking soda, aloe Vera gel, and lemon juice. **

 ##  Use Over-The-Counter Medications